fadion/Sanitizer/README.md

 }
 ```

-Laravel users can add the ServiceProvider and Facade only for convenience.
+Laravel users can add the ServiceProvider and Facade for convenience.
 This step isn't needed for FormRequest.

 - Add `Fadion\Sanitizer\SanitizerServiceProvider::class` to your `config/app.php` file, inside the `providers` array.
 - Add a new alias: `'Sanitizer' => Fadion\Sanitizer\Facades\Sanitizer::class` to your `config/app.php` file, inside the `aliases` array.